synapsecns/synapse-contracts/script/README.md

 2. Replace `PasteYourOwnKeyPlease` with your own etherscan-clone API key for the chains you want to deploy verified contracts.
 3. Feel free to replace some of the RPC urls, if the default ones are not working for you.
 4. Define wallets as per the example in the file.
+   > Available options:
+   >
+   > - Keystore files, currently foundry only supports keystore files saved by `cast wallet new <path>` command, keystores exported from other sources will not work.
+   > - Ledger and Trezor wallets.
+   > - Interactive prompt for entering the private key.
 5. Make sure you have enough ETH in the wallets to pay for the gas fees.

 ## Available chains for deployment.